 With free agency and the draft still ahead, NFL rosters will undergo seismic changes over the next few months.

-Before the shuffling begins, let's take an early look at some of the potential sleepers heading into the 2019 season.
+Before the shuffling begins, let's take an early look at the players positioned to let us down when the 2019 season kicks off.

 Michael Crabtree, WR - There will be plenty of offseason stories about Lamar Jackson working on his passing accuracy, but until the Ravens commit to a more balanced offense, it's impossible to trust any of their receivers.
 Despite seeing 100 targets on the season, Crabtree was limited to 54 receptions, 607 yards, and three touchdowns - and the majority of that came in the first seven weeks.
 Baltimore's shift toward the running game contributed to his decline, but the 31-year-old also ranked among the league's worst in drops and yards after the catch.
 Crabtree's only hope of remaining fantasy relevant is being released by the Ravens, and some beat writers have speculated that might happen.

 LeSean McCoy, RB - An obvious bust heading into last season, very little has changed for the 30-year-old McCoy.
 His offensive line is still among the worst the NFL has to offer, contributing to his average of 3.2 yards per carry in 2018 - by far the lowest of his career.
 He also crossed the goal line just three times as the Bills' trips to the red zone became less frequent.
 With rookie quarterback Josh Allen handling some of the rushing work himself, McCoy failed to reach 1,000 yards from scrimmage for the first time since his rookie season.
 Though general manager Brandon Beane said McCoy will be back in Buffalo for the final year of his contract, the veteran's days as an impact fantasy player are nearing an end.